The State of Florida’s Child Safety Code requires that the swimming pool

 door or window in the house to the swimming pool without protection.

-There are four approved methods of protection:
+There are five approved methods of protection:

 Securing your house is important in order to restrict access to your